just-ritesh-coder/Lendenclubsecure/README.md

 # Start the server (Runs on port 5000)
 npm start
 ```
-*Note: `.env` is pre-configured for local dev.
-For production, keys should be rotated.*
+*Note: `.env` is pre-configured for local dev.*

+### Environment Configuration
+Environment variables are configured for local development.
+In **production**, secrets should be injected securely (e.g., via CI/CD pipelines or secret managers) and rotated periodically to maintain high security standards.

 ### Step 2: Frontend
 ```bash